Achieving Artistic Newborn Photography

-Newborn portraits, they look easy, right?
-The baby just sleeps.
-The photographer puts them in a basket, or props their tiny head on their hands and the magic just happens, right?
+The photographer props their tiny head on their hands and the magic just happens, right?

 To be honest, I wasn’t always great with newborns!
-One of my early newborn sessions was when I myself was just 8 weeks pregnant.
-The baby cried the entire time I was there.
-I hung around for FOUR hours in a futile effort to provide assistance.
+One of my early newborn sessions took place when I was 8 weeks pregnant.
+The baby cried the entire time!
+I spent FOUR hours in a futile effort to provide assistance.

-A lot of patience.
 After the birth of my own child, spending day in and day out with a newborn, gave me the understanding needed to handle newborn babies.
-Now I work with newborns on a regular basis and my images reflect the vision of a mother instead of whomever I was before.
+Now I work with newborns on a regular basis and my images reflect the vision of a mother.